 Instructor: Khaliah Williams

-A writing sample is not required (but welcome) for this class.
+A writing sample is not required (but recommended) for this class.
 Please fill out an application with your contact info and a brief sample of your writing.

 Over the course of this workshop, writers will gain skills in fiction and non-fiction writing while engaging in a community of fellow writers of color.
 During in-class instruction, writers will gain technical skills in character development, language, and style.
 The combination of an intentional community coupled with thoughtful writing exercises allows participants to immerse themselves in a unique workshop experience.

 Through group discussion of student work, plus that of published authors, writers in this workshop will examine the art and craft of both fiction and creative nonfiction.
 The focus will be on learning to understand and use a full range of literary techniques in order to tell a truly compelling story.

 This workshop is open to writers of color working on fiction (short stories and novels) and creative nonfiction (memoir, personal essays or in-depth journalism) and students should have writing and writing class experience.

 Khaliah Williams is a graduate of Sarah Lawrence College and received her MFA from the Iowa Writers’ Workshop.
 Her fiction has been published in Hawaii Women’s Journal, Frontier Psychiatrist, and Day One, and her non-fiction at Buzzfeed, American Short Fiction and Book Country.
 She is a current fellow at the Kimbilio Center for African American Fiction and an Instructor and Advisory Board member of Writers in Baltimore School.
 Originally from Philadelphia, she lives and works in Brooklyn, NY.
 She is at work on a novel and collection of short stories.